cottand/Confis/docs/src/doc/docs/Language/Declarations.md

     ```kotlin
     val alice by party(
         named = "Alice Liddell",
-        description = "born 4 May 1852 in Westminser, London",
+        description = "born 4 May 1852 in Westminster, London",
     )
     ```